RPT-EXCLUSIVE-U.S. athletes should consider not attending Olympics if fear Zika-officials

 "I think our athletes are aware," he said.
 "But it has not become a mission critical issue yet.
 Not yet."

-(Reporting By Daniel Bases and Joshua Schneyer; Editing by Michele Gershberg and Lisa Girion and Martin Howell)
+(Reporting By Daniel Bases and Joshua Schneyer; Editing by Michele Gershberg and Lisa Girion)

-LONDON, Jan 17 Eurosport has signed a deal to help promote archery, and broadcast all the governing body's major international competitions until 2020.

-Jan 17 Seven sports, including badminton, are looking to challenge UK Sport's decision to stop funding their programmes for the 2020 Olympics in Tokyo.